Solskjaer: United title challenge next term would be ‘miraculous’

 The United manager said: “He’s fantastic at his job as assistant manager so I’m very pleased it has finally been agreed.

-“When Ed (Woordward, United’s executive vice-chairman) rang me (in December) that was my first port of call to assist me and we’re here now for a few years together.
+“When Ed (Woodward, United’s executive vice-chairman) rang me (in December) that was my first port of call to assist me and we’re here now for a few years together.

 “Players really respect him, they know what he can do and he’s worked with the best.
 I’m a young manager and Mick’s got more experience in a few more areas than I have.”